-- 25. By the end of January 2015, the team had identified in total £1.932M with 98 successful outcomes including the recovery of 19 council properties and 8 fraudulent Right to Buy applications stopped.
-With the current pressure on available housing in the borough, these actions have released properties for use by those who have genuine need. - 26.
-CAFT in 2014/15 has continued to have several complex cases requiring a multi-agency approach to deal with the issues of fraudulent activity identified.
-These have resulted in some very good local press coverage and, coverage in the popular BBC 'Saints and Scroungers' and 'Britain on the Fiddle' television programmes which have featured some of the team's biggest cases.
-Filming has just finished on another 'Britain on the Fiddle' programme that will be broadcast later in the year. - 27.
+- 26. By the end of January 2016, the team had identified in total £1.656M with 106 successful outcomes including the recovery of 15 council properties and 4 fraudulent Right to Buy applications stopped.
+With the current pressure on available housing in the borough, these actions have released properties for use by those who have genuine need. - 27.
+CAFT in 2015/16 has continued to have several complex cases requiring a multi-agency approach to deal with the issues of fraudulent activity identified.
+These have resulted in some very good local press coverage. - 28.
 Croydon continues to lead in setting the agenda relating to public sector anti-fraud activity.
-This is achieved nationally, regionally and locally by taking a leading role in a number of organisations, including CIPFA's Better Governance Forum, The National Anti-Fraud Network, London Audit Group, Croydon Fraud & Enforcement Forum and the London Audit & Anti-Fraud Partnership which is organised and hosted by Croydon Council.
+This is achieved nationally, regionally and locally by taking a leading role in a number of organisations, including CIPFA's Better Governance Forum, The National Anti-Fraud Network, London Audit Group, Croydon Fraud & Enforcement Forum and the London Audit & Anti-Fraud Partnership which is organised and hosted by Crovdon Council.